 Getting the Most Out of Lemons: Avoid These 8 Common Mistakes

 Lemons are a versatile and vibrant addition to the culinary world, bringing a burst of tangy flavor and a refreshing aroma to a variety of dishes.
 However, even the most experienced chefs can sometimes overlook certain aspects of working with lemons.
-In this article, we’ll delve into eight common mistakes people often make when handling these zesty citrus fruits.
+We’ll delve into eight common mistakes people often make when handling these zesty citrus fruits.

 1. Missing Out on Zest